DanialArab/Docker/README.md

 <a name="12"></b>
 ### Editing and viewing files

+To see the contents of a file we have several options:
++ cat file1.txt (cat is short for concatenation) --> good for short files
++ for long files, sometimes we don't want to see all the contents of a file in one go (which is the case with using the cat command) and instead we want to scroll the content ---> use more and less commands:
+    + more file1.txt (this is supposed to be replaced with less command because you can only scroll down and NOT up) press enter to go down one line at a time and space to go one page. to exit we press **q**
+    + less file1.txt, up and down arrows let us go up and down, we have the same functionality for space and enter as for more command, and to exit we press **q**
++ head -n 5 /etc/adduser.conf
++ tail -n 5 /etc/adduser.conf

+Some summary:

         nano file.txt # to edit file.txt
         cat file.txt # to view file.txt
         less file.txt # to view with scrolling capabilities